discos/doc/developer/howto/testing/unit.rst

 Test Fixtures can be much more complex than this simple example, in particular they can define special methods such as **setUp** and **tearDown** which get executed for each unit test.
-We will see how to use those procceding in our example.
+We will see how to use those by procceding in our library example.

 Mocking
 ~~~~~~~